 Every child has their own online Learning Journey, which documents the progression and own unique experience throughout their time in EYFS which parents are also able to see and contribute to.
 We value the fantastic partnerships that we have with parents and ensure that transitions are smooth and that we work together to provide the best possible care and education for all children.

 “The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
-It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.”- Early Adopter EYFS Framework 2020.
+It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.”- EYFS Framework 2021.

 In EYFS we believe that every child deserves the best possible start in life to enable them to achieve their full potential.
 We know that children quickly develop in the early years and that a child’s experiences between birth and 5 years have a major impact on their future life chances.
 At Coleridge Primary we ensure all children access high quality teaching and learning to gain knowledge and develop the skills needed to be successful learners in EYFS and beyond.
 We ensure that all children make good progress and that they gain a secure foundation by planning for the learning and development of each individual child and continually reviewing the impact of this.